Mark Twain wrote, “The memory of it (Maui) will remain with me always.”

 Haleakala is Maui’s #1 natural attraction.

 The most prominent natural attraction on the island is 10,023-foot Haleakala, the world’s largest dormant volcano crater.
-Standing 3,000-feet deep and 21 mile around, Haleakala (“House of the Sun”) is large enough to hold the city of Manhattan.
+Standing 3,000-feet deep and 21 miles around, Haleakala (“House of the Sun”) is large enough to hold the city of Manhattan.
 Its crater so resembles the surface of the moon that NASA used Haleakala to train their Apollo astronauts in the 1960s.

 Visitors who make the early-morning drive to Haleakala are rewarded with perhaps the world’s most dramatic and spectacular sunrise.
 The volcano is also the home of Haleakala National Park, a popular site for hiking, camping, biking and nature walks.